Overview — The Union Budget

 Timeline

-Since 2017, the Union Budget has been presented on 1 February (advanced from the traditional date of the last working day of February, following the recommendation of the Sumit Bose Committee).
+Since 2017, the Union Budget has been presented on 1 February (advanced from the traditional date of the last working day of February — an executive decision by Finance Minister Arun Jaitley, first implemented for Budget 2017-18, to ensure full-year spending from 1 April and avoid a Vote on Account).
 The Railway Budget was also merged with the General Budget from the 2017-18 fiscal year onward, based on the Bibek Debroy Committee recommendation.

 Six Stages of the Budget Process

 Key Constitutional Point: Only the Lok Sabha can vote on Demands for Grants.
 The Rajya Sabha can discuss the budget but cannot vote on demands, reject the Appropriation Bill, or amend the Finance Bill.
-This is because the budget is a Money Bill under Article 110, and the Lok Sabha has overriding power on Money Bills.
+This is because the Appropriation Bill and the Finance Bill are Money Bills under Article 110, on which the Lok Sabha has overriding power.
+(The Annual Financial Statement under Article 112 is itself a statement, not a Bill.)

 Cut Motions